SocialQu/Suss/docs/Algorithms.md

 1. Import TensorflowJS model.

-2. Return value from 0 to 100.
+2. Return value from 0 to 💯

+## Diversity ⚔️

+1. Collect data from videos, podcast and blogs.

+2. 🖥️ Compute the average, maximum and minimum diversity in views.

+3. Compare the meeting's diversity against the probability distribution.

+4. Reward the meeting's that fall 🥮 at the middle.